polyaxon/polyaxon/site/docs/core/scheduling-strategies/index.md

 Allocating operations to the right resources while ensuring a fair queueing is an important behavior, especially when you scale your workload.

-Polyaxon provides several interfaces designed to achieve fairness when a limited resource is shared, for example to prevent a hyperparameter tuning with large search space or parallel executions from consuming more cluster resources than other workflows and operations.
+Polyaxon provides several interfaces designed to achieve fairness when a limited resource is shared, for example, to prevent a hyperparameter tuning with large search space or parallel executions from consuming more cluster resources than other workflows and operations.

 ## Features